 2. What’s a Learning Management System (LMS)?

-A learning management system (LMS) allows companies to create, deliver, and gather data on training courses and learning programs.
+An LMS allows companies to create training and learning courses, deliver them to employees and gather data on those courses and learning programs.
 An LMS is designed to deliver formal learning courses and internal training, such as onboarding and compliance courses.

 Companies typically have administrative teams managing the LMS and selecting the content to make available to their employees.
 As an administrator-driven platform, they’re best suited for implementing top-down learning initiatives and aren’t flexible, meaning they won’t recognize any resources users access outside of the system.
-However, learning experience platforms are built to integrate with multiple LMSs, so you don’t have to sacrifice compliance training and specific coursework to transition to using both.
+An LXP does not replace an LMS,.
+Rather, an LXP integrates with one or multiple LMSs, so learning and development teams don’t have to sacrifice compliance training and specific coursework for a more personalized learning experience.

 3. What features should a learning experience platform have?

-In reality, capabilities are more important than features.
-Features constantly change and evolve with the technology, while capabilities serve as your solutions.
+When researching LXPs, keep in mind that capabilities are more important than features.
+Features constantly change and evolve with the technology.
+Capabilities serve as your solutions.
 Therefore, you should identify the capabilities you want from an LXP based on your learning and skilling strategy.
 Here are some common capabilities learning leaders look for in an LXP:

 - Guidance or insight into what skills employees should be developing